Colorado Layoffs — February 2025

 | Sherwood Food Distributors, Harvest Meat Company, Western Boxed Meat | 45 |

-The largest notice was filed by West Springs Hospital at its Colorado facility, reporting 187 affected workers.
+The single largest action involved West Springs Hospital at its Colorado Springs facility, reporting 187 affected workers.
 Sherwood Food Distributors, Harvest Meat Company, Western Boxed Meat followed with 45 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Colorado, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Colorado, with filings falling below both recent and year-ago levels.
 The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Colorado.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Colorado WARN notices, browse layoffs by state, or download the full dataset.